Consultant – Clinical & Radiation Oncologist

 Chemicals

-Certain pesticides and industrial chemicals have also been associated with lymphoma risk, although evidence varies by compound [7].
+Certain pesticides and industrial chemicals may also increase lymphoma risk.
+[7]

 Smoking

-Smoking is a recognised risk factor for AML due to carcinogenic chemicals that damage bone marrow DNA [8].
+Smoking is a recognised risk factor for AML due to carcinogens that damage bone marrow DNA.
+[8]

 Lifestyle-Associated Factors